Jared Odrick

-Jared Taylor Odrick (born December 31, 1987) is an American former professional football defensive end who played in the National Football League (NFL).
-He played college football for the Penn State Nittany Lions and was selected by the Miami Dolphins in the first round of the 2010 NFL draft.
-He also played for the Jacksonville Jaguars.
+Jared Taylor Odrick (born December 31, 1987) is an American professional auto racing driver, writer, actor, and former professional football player.
+He currently competes part-time in the NASCAR Canada Series, driving the No. 24 Ford for BC Race Cars and full-time in the Trans-Am Series in the TA2 Pro-Am class, driving the No. 00 for TRB Autosport.
+Odrick is most widely known for his time as a defensive end in the National Football League (NFL) where he was selected by the Miami Dolphins in the first round of the 2010 NFL draft.
+He played college football for the Penn State Nittany Lions and also played for the Jacksonville Jaguars later in his professional career.

-He is now a professional actor in movies such as Roller Coaster (2015), Filling (2016) and more recently opposite Sylvester Stallone in Samaritan (2022).
+Odrick is now a professional actor in movies such as Roller Coaster (2015), Filling (2016) and more recently opposite Sylvester Stallone in Samaritan (2022).

 Early life

 Odrick was a 2005 USAToday, Parade Magazine, and U.S. Army All-American as a senior at Lebanon High School in Lebanon, Pennsylvania.
 He was named first-team all-state and played in the 2006 Big 33 Football Classic and the 2006 U.S. Army All-American Bowl.

 College career

-Odrick played sparingly his freshman season with Penn State University, but earned the starting job at defensive tackle in 2007.
+Odrick played sparingly his freshman season at Penn State University, but earned the starting job at defensive tackle in 2007.
 He would make 16 tackles, with four tackles-for-loss, two sacks, and one blocked kick.
 In 2008, Odrick started 11 games, earning First-team All-Big Ten honors.
 He recorded 41 tackles, with 9.5 tackles-for-loss, 4.5 sacks, one forced fumble, and three pass breakups.

 Odrick was named an AFCA and CBSSports.com All-American in 2009.
 He was also named the Big Ten Defensive Player of the Year, the Big Ten Defensive Lineman of the Year, and First-team All-Big Ten by the conference's coaches, He is ranked No. 8 in the Big Ten with 6.0 sacks and was fifth on the team with 41 tackles, has 10.0 tackles for loss, with one blocked field goal, one pass break-up and three quarterback hurries.

-Odrick‘s Relationship: Julianna Noel Ciarlante PSU ‘09, UPenn ‘14 VMD Zoetis/Ferrero, heiress with undisclosed net worth.